-After the successful introduction of ATRP initiator functionality at two different densities on the PAN UF membrane surfaces, SI-ATRP could be carried out.
-For ATRP with the zwitterionic monomer SBMA, which is only readily soluble in water or similar highly polar protic solvents, MeOH/H2O/MeCN 4:1:2 v/v/v as the reaction medium with a CuBr/CuBr2/bpy 1:0.2:2.5 µeq. (respective monomer) as the catalyst system was chosen[50,51].
-The polymerization was carried out for 5 h and 10 h to yield two different chain lengths.
-The successful grafting of poly(SBMA) brushes to the PAN membrane surface was verified by ATR-FTIR with the carbonyl (1725 cm-1), sulfone (1040, 1250 cm-1) and ammonium (930, 960, 1635 cm-1) bands (Figure 1(b)).
-In addition, while for the shorter reaction time (Figure 1, 5h) no significant difference in peak area could be observed between the two Si-ATRP initiator density (Figure 1, 50% and 100%), it was clearly visible at the longer reaction time (Figure 1, 10h).
-Moreover, the XPS analysis (Table 2) shows a new S2p signal at 167 eV binding energy, which is associated with the organic sulfonate groups of SBMA.
-The growth of the S2p signal with reaction time indicates the increase in polySBMA brush thickness.
-Likewise, the XPS N1s signal at around 402 eV, associated with the quaternary alkylammonium motif of polySBMA, increased with both initiator density and reaction time (Table 2).
-From the XPS and ATR-FTIR analyses, we concluded that the grafting-from of polySBMA brushes at two different densities and chain lengths via SI-ATRP was successful.
+After the successful introduction of ATRP initiator functionality at two different densities on the surfaces of PAN UF membranes, SI-ATRP could be carried out.
+For ATRP with the zwitterionic monomer SBMA, which is readily soluble only in water or a similar highly polar protic solvent, we chose a catalyst system as reaction medium consisting of MeOH/H2O/MeCN 4:1:2 v/v/v with CuBr/CuBr2/bpy 1:0.2:2.5 µeq. (respective monomer).[50,51] The polymerization was carried out for 5 and 10 h to yield two different chain lengths.
+The successful grafting of poly(SBMA) brushes to the PAN membrane surface was verified by ATR-FTIR based on the carbonyl (1725 cm-1), sulfone (1040, 1250 cm-1), and ammonium (930, 960, 1635 cm-1) bands [Figure 1(b)].
+In addition, although no significant difference in peak area appears between the two Si-ATRP initiator densities for the shorter reaction time (Figure 1, 5h, 50% and 100%), it is clearly observed for the longer reaction time (Figure 1, 10h).
+Moreover, the XPS analysis (Table 2) reveals a new S2p signal at 167 eV binding energy, which is associated with the organic sulfonate groups of SBMA.
+The growth of the S2p signal with reaction time reflects an increase in polySBMA-brush thickness.
+Likewise, the XPS N1s signal near 402 eV, associated with the quaternary alkylammonium motif of polySBMA, increases with both initiator density and reaction time (Table 2).
+Based on the XPS and ATR-FTIR analyses, we conclude that polySBMA brushes were successfully grafted at two different densities and chain lengths via SI-ATRP.

-Table 2: Elemental composition (in atomic percent, at.%) obtained by high-resolution XPS for polySBMA brush-covered membranes with 50% and 100% initiator density at ATRP times of 5 and 10 hours.
+Table 2: Elemental composition (at.%) obtained by high-resolution XPS for polySBMA brush-covered membranes with 50% and 100% initiator density at ATRP times of 5 and 10 h.